-St. Paul also uses in the passage that is our chief concern at the moment, Romans 16,17.
-After urging the Romans to mark them which cause divisions and offenses contrary to the doctrine, Paul continues with the admonition, "avoid them."
-Here the break is away from the former fellowship relation expressed by the salutation with the holy kiss.
-The "break" idea of the verb is here strengthened by a second "break-away" preposition, the "ind."
-The thought of a "leaning away" while still maintaining fellowship, a sort of a half-hearted spiritual embrace without the holy kiss, is contrary to the usage of the word in Scripture and nullifies the warning of the Lord.
+St. Paul also uses ekklino in the passage that is our chief concern at the moment, Romans 16, 17.
+After urging the Romans to mark them which cause divisions and offense contrary to the doctrine, Faul continues with the admonition, "avoid them."
+Here the break is away from the former fellowship relative fellowship relation expressed by the salutation with the holy kiss.
+The "break" idea of the verb is here strengthened by a second "break-away" preposition, the "apo."
+The thought of a "leaning away" while still main taining fellowship, a sort of a half-hearted spiritual embrace without the holy kiss, is contrary to the usage of the word in Scripture and nullifies the warning of the Lord.